 4. Responsive Collaboration: The robot responds in real-time to the movement of the human worker.”

-Standards for Safety
+Safety Standards for Collaborative Robots

-Cobots are regulated by ISO safety standards and certifications and must adhere to strict guidelines to ensure the safety of the people they are working alongside.
+Cobot technology is regulated by ISO safety standards and certifications and must adhere to strict guidelines to ensure the safety of the people they are working alongside.
 ISO 10218 outlines four general safety features for cobots: a “safety monitored stop,” “hand guiding,” “speed and separation monitoring,” and “power and force limiting.”

 References and Further Reading